Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Method

 \subsubsection{Lip-to-Face Module}

-Lip-to-Face module $f_{\phi}$ synthesizes face frames with the context-aware lip motion drawn from the Audio-to-Lip module.
+Lip-to-Face module $f_{\phi}$ synthesizes face frames with the context-aware lip motion units drawn from the Audio-to-Lip module.
 Since it leverages the audio-lip correlation established in the Audio-to-Lip module, the Lip-to-Face module only has to focus on the synthesis part, and impose the dynamics of the lips onto the target identity.
-As shown in Fig. 3(a), after the Audio-to-Lip module takes a sequence of unmasked audio units ${\mathbf A}_{T}$ and outputs a sequence of contextualized lip motion units $e_{T}=f_{\theta}({\mathbf A}_{T})$, the Lip-to-Face module generates corresponding face frames $\mathbf{\hat{I}}_{T}$ within the context in parallel as follows:
+The Lip-to-Face module generates corresponding face frames $\mathbf{\hat{I}}_{T}$ within the context in parallel as follows:

 $\mathbf{f}^{I}_{T}$ are corresponding identity features encoded by an identity encoder $E_{I}$. $E_{I}$ takes a random reference frame concatenated with a pose-prior along the channel dimension as in \cite{prajwal2020lip, park2022synctalkface}.
 The pose-prior is a target face with lower-half masked, which guides the model to focus on generating the lower-half mouth region that fits the upper-half pose.
-Remind that the contextualized lip motion units contain visual lip dynamics with both long term and short relations between the phones considered.
-The contextualized lip motion units guide the Lip-to-Face module to generate lip shapes that are more distinctive to its phone in context, thereby enhancing spatio-temporal alignment.
-Moreover, as the contextualized lip motion units have attended to every other phones in the context, the dynamics are more temporally stable and consistent.
+The lip motion units from the Audio-to-Lip module guide the Lip-to-Face module to generate lip shapes that are more distinctive to its phone in context.
+Moreover, as the lip motion units have attended to every other phones in the context, the dynamics are more temporally stable and consistent.